 Canon R vs Canon RP

-The Canon EOS R and the Canon EOS RP are two digital cameras that were revealed to the public, respectively, in September 2018 and February 2019.
+The Canon EOS R and the Canon EOS RP are two digital cameras that were announced, respectively, in September 2018 and February 2019.
 Both the Canon R and the Canon RP are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The Canon R has a resolution of 30.1 megapixels, whereas the Canon RP provides 26.2 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon R||Canon RP|